 Carla Arrunátegui Smith – Founder

 Carla is an educator with degrees in Human Development, Early Childhood Education, Spanish Language Education, and Menstrual Education.
-Carla has spent more that 12 years of experience in teaching, designing educational curriculum, and training teachers.
+Carla has more that a decade of experience teaching, designing educational curriculum, and training teachers.
 Member of The Society for Menstrual Cycle Research.

 Carla started Menstrualiadas as a platform for menstrual education and activism inspired by her experience mothering and exploring new ways to relate to her menstruation, as well as by the desire to normalize and visibilize the menstrual cycle at home and in society.